Getting to Know You&

 How would you feel in this situation?
 Not a pleasant feeling, huh?

-For all it's flaws, Psycho Beach Party had a point.
-Being plural can be like being twins with one body.
+For all it's flaws, in some ways being plural can be like being twins with one body.
 Many people will expect you to be just like the "other one(s)".
 Carbon copies with no identity of your own.
-However, as similar inside and out as you may be (in some circumstances, this is up to and including eerily similar), there are bound to be points where you have differences.
+However, as similar inside and out as y'all may be (in some circumstances, this is up to and including eerily similar), there are bound to be points where you have differences.

 With multiples, as with twins, these differences should be acknowledged and respected.